djstein/firecli/README.md

-# firecli
+# recreatedb

-Set of command line tools for Financial Independience Retire Early (FIRE) calculations
+Recreate a Postgres DB for Django Development